 Biography

-In the past season, Giulia Rimonda embarked on a series of major engagements, including a tour with the North Czech Philharmonic Orchestra and the Orchestra della Toscana.
-She made her debut at the Grand Amphitheatre of the Sorbonne in Paris with the Orchestre COSU Sorbonne, performing Tchaikovsky’s Violin Concerto, and began a three-year residency with the Orchestra Filarmonica Campana, opening with Mozart’s Violin Concerto No. 3.
-She also performed at the Quirinale, broadcast live on Rai Radio 3, at the Teatro dei Rozzi in Siena, and at the opening concert of Villa Musica Stiftung.
+In the previous season, Giulia embarked on a tour with the North Czech Philharmonic Orchestra, made her debut with the Orchestra della Toscana, and performed Tchaikovsky‘s Violin Concerto at the Grand Amphithéâtre of the Sorbonne in Paris.
+She also began a three-year residency with the Orchestra Filarmonica Campana, inaugurated with Mozart’s Violin Concerto No. 3, and gave the world premiere of Salvatore Sciarrino‘s “Due cori per l’Agamennone”.
+Her engagements included performances at the Quirinale Palace (broadcast live on Rai Radio 3), the Teatro dei Rozzi in Siena, and the 2024 opening concert of Stiftung Villa Musica.

 “I first met Giulia Rimonda in Turin when she was 16 years old.
 She made a very strong impression playing the Tchaikovsky concerto in a manner well beyond her years.
 Since then I have had the chance to listen to and work with Giulia on many occasions and I remain convinced that she will enjoy a rich and fruitful life in and with music.
 Giulia has a curious and inquisitive nature as well as great discipline and devotion to her instrument.”